 Luke 23:34: Father, forgive them, for they do not know what they do.

-Second Message- Salvation
+Second Word- Salvation

 Luke 23:43: Truly, I say to you, today you will be with me in paradise

-Third Message- Relationship
+Third Word- Relationship

 John 19:26–27: Woman, behold your son.
 Son, behold your mother.

-Fourth Message- Abandonment
+Fourth Word- Abandonment

 Matthew 27:46 & Mark 15:34 My God, My God, why have you forsaken me?

-Fifth Message- Distress
+Fifth Word- Distress

 John 19:28: I thirst.

-Sixth Message-Triumph
+Sixth Word-Triumph

 John 19:30: It is finished.
 (From the Greek “Tetelestai” which is also translated “It is accomplished”, or “It is complete”.)-It is Finished.

-Seventh Message- Reunion
+Seventh Word- Reunion

 Luke 23:46: Father, into your hands I commend my spirit.

-I pray that the seven(7) messages our Lord shared on Calvary will bless your heart and enlighten your understanding about the greatest gift of all which our salvation that we have received in Jesus Christ.
+May these seven messages shared by our Lord on Calvary inspire your heart and deepen your understanding of the greatest gift of all—our salvation in Jesus Christ.

 Forever grateful for the death and resurrection of our Lord Jesus!